- Arenal d'en Castell

 Cala Turqueta, Minorca © Turespaña

-Despite its popularity as a holiday mecca, the Balearic Island of Minorca remains one of the loveliest, most unspoilt islands in the Mediterranean.
-The local population support the control of resort development and the woodlands and fields of its hilly rural interior remain largely untouched.
-This is the result of a thriving local industry that is less dependent on tourism for its survival than the other islands are.
+Despite its popularity as a beach holiday paradise, the Balearic Island of Minorca remains one of the loveliest, most unspoilt islands in the Mediterranean.
+The local population support the control of resort development and the woodlands and fields of its hilly rural interior remain largely untouched by the tourism trade.
+This is the result of a thriving local industry that is less dependent on tourism for its survival than many of the other islands are.
+Minorca is therefore a great option for travellers wanting a more authentic Spanish beach resort holiday.

 Become our Minorca Travel Expert